£

 AML is caused by changes (mutations) in the DNA inside blood cells.
 Different drugs work against different types of AML, depending on which genetic mutations are in the AML cells.

-Here are some of the most commonly used drugs to treat AML, including newer drugs being looked at in clinical trials:
+Below we've listed some of the most commonly used drugs to treat AML, including newer drugs being looked at in clinical trials.

 These are the most common chemotherapy drugs used for AML, and the combination is usually used for induction treatment.